Lovingmaking/Lovingmaking.github.io/_posts/2025-01-15-topology-optimization-thoughts.md

 ---
 layout: post
-title: "Thoughts on Topology Optimization and Reduced-Order Modeling"
+title: "Your Post Title Here"
-date: 2025-01-15
+date: 2025-01-20
-categories: [Optimization, Research]
+categories: [Research, PDE, Optimization]
 ---

 This is an example post.
 You can write your academic thoughts here in Markdown format.